perturber/StableEMRIFisher/README.md

 `StableEMRIFisher.py` contains the class definition, supporting function definitions, and FEW imports.

-`StableEMRIFisher_Example.ipynb` contains a simple example.
+`StableEMRIFisher_Example.ipynb` contains a simple example with results in the `TestRun` folder.

 ### Processing the data